AaronTraas/Notes/Recipes/Dinner Ideas.md

 # Quick Weeknight Dinner Ideas

+This is a list of easy, quick recipes with low ingredient counts that Aaron could reasonably make on a weeknight with minimal prep and minimal dishes.

 - [Baked Salmon with Maple Dijon Sauce](#baked-salmon-with-maple-dijon-sauce)
 - [Hunter's Chicken](https://www.youtube.com/watch?v=yMVGR3ibVvs)
 - [Oven Baked Pork Chops with Potatoes](https://www.recipetineats.com/oven-baked-pork-chops-with-potatoes/#recipe)
 - [Rice cooker rice with eggs, veggies, and Chinese sausage](https://youtu.be/--P6IGVLVZo)
 - [Sausage, Veggies, and Spätzle](#sausage-veggies-and-spätzle)

+The intention is for this list to grow over time, and even split into catagories that can be filtered.

 ---